STANDARDS

 Jim McMahon

-A few years ago, a drought struck South Africa.
+A few years ago, a struck South Africa.
 The lack of rainfall hurt crops and food supplies.
 It has become the country’s worst drought in 30 years.

 Kiara Nirghin, a 17-year-old South African, may have found a way to help.
 She developed a mixture that helps prevent soil from drying out.
 It could save crops during droughts.
 And it’s made mostly of orange peels!